semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ## Editing your pipelines {#workflow-editor}

 Press the **Edit Workflow** on the right.
-This will open the visual workflow editor.
+This will open the visual Workflow Editor.

 ![Initial workflow](./img/initial-workflow1.jpg)